Karl-Anthony Towns NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Karl-Anthony Towns Insights vs. the Nuggets

-- This season, he's put up 6.0% of the Timberwolves' attempted field goals, as he's averaging 14.8 per contest.

-- Towns is averaging 5.7 three-point field goal attempts per game this season, which is 6.0% of his team's attempts from beyond the arc.
+- He's attempted 5.7 threes per game, or 6.0% of his team's shots from beyond the arc this season.

 - The Timberwolves average the seventh-most possessions per game with 104.
 His opponents, the Nuggets, have one of the slowest tempos with 99.5 possessions per contest.

-- Conceding 112.5 points per contest, the Nuggets are the eighth-ranked squad in the NBA on defense.
+- Conceding 112.5 points per contest, the Nuggets are the eighth-ranked team in the league on defense.

-- Looking at assists, the Nuggets are 15th in the league, allowing 25.7 per game.

-- Looking at 3-pointers, the Nuggets are ranked third in the NBA, conceding 11.4 makes per game.
+- The Nuggets are the third-ranked squad in the league at allowing threes, giving up 11.4 made 3-pointers per contest.

 Karl-Anthony Towns vs. the Nuggets